prominence-eosc/docs-eosc/source/containers.rst

 * URL for a Docker tarball (filename ends in ``.tar``)

+Generally it is recommended to use Singularity.
+If it is essential to be able to write into the container's filesystem (e.g ``/opt`` or ``/var``) then udocker should be used.

 Tips for creating containers
 ----------------------------
 Some important tips for creating containers to be used with PROMINENCE: